RealOrangeOne/theorangeone.net/content/posts/my-first-arch-install.md

 ### `base-devel`

 Most of the guides I saw for installing arch simply said to install the `base` package group.
-Originally I took this advise, thinking `base-devel` contained things I didn't need to do kernel-level development on the OS.
+Originally I took this advice, thinking `base-devel` contained things I didn't need to do kernel-level development on the OS.
 I was wrong.

 Whilst `base-devel` does contain many developer-related packages, such as `gcc` and `make`, it also contains some important system utilities, namely `sudo`, `file`, `which` and `grep`.
 You can see the full list of packages [here](https://www.archlinux.org/groups/x86_64/base-devel/), but changes are you want most of these, so just install it.